Exceptional EA has been here since 2013 for assistants around the globe

 Learning in person

-I’m planning to be back on the road again in ’22, and – ever the optimist, yet astute enough to have travel insurance – have long since booked flights to be in the UK and Europe this spring.
+I’m planning to be back on the road again, and – ever the optimist, yet astute enough to have travel insurance – have booked flights to be in Europe, the UK and US in the year ahead.
 I appreciate it when readers recommend me to your HR or Learning and Development colleagues, and to your networks, professional associations and conference organisers.
 If you’d like to explore having me deliver onsite or conference training, please click here to send me an email or click here to connect through my convenient online contact form.